mattischrome/console-blog/content/posts/orb-alpine-ep/index.md

 - Sixteen
 - Electronic
 title: The Orb - Alpine EP
-heroImage: ../../assets/images/defaultHero.jpg
-description: The Orb return with a new EP on the [Kompakt label](www.kompakt.fm) called "Alpine
 ---
 The Orb return with a new EP on the [Kompakt label](www.kompakt.fm) called "Alpine".